 It’s time – and I’m ready — to do me. #NoMakeup

-Rani Monson is an opinion writer.
-This column originally appeared in the Glen Rose Reporter.
+This article originally appeared in the Glen Rose Reporter.